magnusfroste/private-ai-chatspace/PRD.md

 ## Executive Summary

 Autoversio is an AI-driven chat application built for teams that need sophisticated document management and intelligent search.
-The system combines Retrieval-Augmented Generation (RAG), hybrid vector search, and external search agents to provide users with access to both private documents and real-time web information.
+The system combines Retrieval-Augmented Generation (RAG), hybrid vector search, and intelligent tool calling for external search to provide users with access to both private documents and real-time web information.

+**Key Highlights**:
+- **Intelligent Tool Calling**: LLM autonomously decides when to use web search (5-10s when needed vs 45s always)
+- **Advanced PDF Support**: OCR-enabled PDF processing with Marker API for scanned documents
+- **Multi-file Upload**: Upload multiple documents simultaneously with batch processing
+- **Real-time Citations**: Automatic source attribution with visual icons (Database for RAG, Globe for Web)
+- **Hybrid Search**: Combines semantic and keyword search for superior document retrieval

 ## Core Features